ikelw2/OMapping/README.md

 </p>

 <p>
 This repository contains an HTML instruction page.
-Just copy to your computer or a website in order to view.
+Just copy all the files to your computer or a website in order to view.
 Please help improve this repository by raising issues, or contact me with questions.
 </p>